Justin-Sawyer/recipeas-and-greens/README.md

 The servings collection was created purely to ensure that there would always be serving quantities of each number from 1 to 9.
 For the HTML dropdown, the developer is using Jinja templating to render the number of serving rather than list each number in a `<li>` element.

-While developing this application, the developer realised that if there were no recipes lited with (for example) 5 servings, and no independent servings collection, then the number 5 would not appear within the dropdown menu.
+While developing this application, the developer realised that if there were no recipes listed with (for example) 5 servings, and no independent servings collection, then the number 5 would not appear within the dropdown menu.
 Thus to ensure the dropdown was always numbered correctly, this collection of servings was added to the Database.

 It is also worth noting that should the application be successful, then a "button search" for recipes by their number of servings can easily be added.